Quasi-Random profinite groups: Complex representations of profinite groups

 In this section we will gather some facts about profinite groups that will be used later.
 Our final aim in this section is to show that any non-trivial complex continuous representation of $\SL_k(\ZZ_p)$ (respectively, $\Sp_{2k}(\ZZ_p)$) factors through a non-trivial representation of $\SL_k(\Z{p^n})$ (respectively, $\Sp_{2k}(\Z{p^n})$) for some $n$.
 In the next section we will find a lower bound for such a representation.

 A topological group which is the projective limit of finite groups, each equipped with the discrete topology, is called a profinite group.
 Such a group is compact and totally disconnected.
-We call a family $\mathcal{I}$ of normal subgroups of an arbitrary group $G$ a filter base if for all $K_1,K_2\in \mathcal{I}$ there is a subgroup $K_3\in \mathcal{I}$ which is contained in $K_1\cap K_2$.
-Now let $G$ be a topological group and $\mathcal{I}$ a filter base of closed normal subgroups, and for $K,L\in \mathcal{I}$ define $K\leq' L$ if and only if $L$ is a subgroup of $K$.
-Thus $\mathcal{I}$ is a directed set with respect to the order $\leq'$ and the surjective homomorphisms $q_{KL}: G/L \longrightarrow G/K$, defined for $K \leq' L$, make the groups $G/K$ into an inverse system.
-Write
+The Haar measure for a profinite group $G$ can be easily described as a ``limit'' of counting measures.
+More precisely, for an open set $U \of G$ we have,